cortisiko/stockAnalysis/README.md

 * There's a bar graph for a company's Total Revenue.

-There is a trend graph comparing the different between Cash from operations and earnings.
-Basically performing [cash based earnings quality analysis](https://www.investopedia.com/terms/q/qualityofearnings.asp) of a stock
+There is a trend graph comparing the difference between Cash from Operations and Net Income.
+Basically performing [cash based earnings quality analysis](https://www.investopedia.com/terms/q/qualityofearnings.asp) on a stock

 On each graph, you can choose either a quarterly or yearly view.
 ![Charts](http://g.recordit.co/eu6GjJB1yV.gif)